aa-it-vasa/IOT2024-labs/lab3_instructions.md

 2. There are several tabs on the detail page of the core device (the RPI's Greengrass instance).
    - Components: Here all the different software components deployed to the core device is listed.
 For example, we have an MQTT broker (Moquette) and a MQTT bridge deployed.
 It is also possible to deploy what components are deployed under _Manage > Greengrass devices > Deployments_.
 We will look at this in the next lab.
    - Client devices: here we can add local Things that will communicate through the Greengrass instance installed on the RPI.
 These can be, e.g., sensors or actuators (or our simulated thing in this case).
-3. To setup discoverability for the things, select the tab _Client devices_ and press the button _Cloud discovery configuration_.
+3. To setup discoverability for the things, select the tab _Client devices_ and press the button _Configure cloud discovery_.
 Select _Target type_ as _Core device_.
 The _Target name_ field should be prepopulated with the name of the Greengrass core device name you have created.
 4. Press the button _Associate client devices_.
 Enter the name of your created thing into the _AWS IoT thing name_ and press _Add_.
 Then press _Associate_.
 Make sure that your thing is now in the list _Associated client devices_ on the _Client devices_ tab.
 5. Under _Step 3_ the following items should be checked.